 5. Survicate

-Survicate offers a nice mobile in-app feedback feature that lets users gather feedback in their app while their visitors are on it.
-You can choose from single & multiple choice, text answer, smileys or NPS questions and set them up using skip logic for follow-ups and to engage with calls to action.
-Results are immediately sent to your reporting module or get updates to your inbox or instant notifications to your mobile.
+Survicate offers a nice mobile in-app feedback feature.
+It allows you to choose from single and multiple choice, text answer, smileys or NPS questions and set them up using skip logic for follow-ups and to engage with calls to action.
+Results are immediately sent to your reporting module or to your inbox.
+You can also choose to get instant notifications to your mobile.

 Website: www.survicate.com